by-covid/gtn/docs/workflow-run-ro-crate/index.md

 * [Workflow Run Crate](https://w3id.org/ro/wfrun/workflow) also describes computational processes, but in this case the execution is supposed to be orchestrated by a computational workflow (e.g., a Galaxy workflow);
 * [Provenance Run Crate](https://w3id.org/ro/wfrun/provenance) is based on Workflow Run Crate, but provides additional specifications for describing the details of each step's execution.

+## Process Run Crate

-As an example, consider a simple computation where we select the first four lines of a text file, and then we select the last three lines out of the initial selection.
+Consider a simple computation where we select the first four lines of a text file, and then we select the last three lines out of the initial selection.
 Suppose we start with the following input file, `lines.txt`:

 ```
 one